stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Razer Chroma
 ---

-Razer Chroma support for Razer Blade notebooks and most latest Razer devices is not implemented for macOS yet.
-And suppose never will be implemented.
+Razer Chroma support for Razer Blade notebooks and the latest Razer devices has not been implemented for macOS yet.
+I suppose, it will never be implemented.

-Thanks to [osx-razer-blade](https://github.com/boo-dev/osx-razer-blade) project I'm already have enough information and working already on cli tool to control Razer Blade keyboard and logo Chroma lighting.
+Thanks to [osx-razer-blade](https://github.com/boo-dev/osx-razer-blade) project, I've already had enough information, so I am working on cli tool to control Razer Blade keyboard and logo Chroma lighting.

 Windows